heybayrepo/syntaxsociety/README.md

 ## **Project Overview**

-This project aims to build a machine learning model that predicts the likelihood of an employee getting promoted, based on their profile, performance, and training history.
+This project aims to build a machine learning model capable of predicting whether an employee is eligible for promotion using structured performance, leadership, project, and training-related features.
+The project is motivated by the gap identified between manual, error-prone, biased HR processes and the ideal data-driven decision support system envisioned in the deck

 ## **The main objectives are to:**

-	•	Identify key factors that influence promotion outcomes.
+	1. Develop and evaluate multiple ML models for promotion prediction.
-	•	Provide data-driven insights to support HR decision-making.
+	2. Engineer new features that better capture employee performance and potential.
-	•	Present findings through visual analytics and structured reporting.
+	3. Deliver a transparent, fair, and explainable model to support HR decision-making.

 ## **Dataset:**